-Practice this technique by having someone ask you questions and then use the countdown timer as you answer the questions.
+Practice: Have someone ask you questions, and then use the countdown timer as you answer the question.
 Try a 90-second answer first.
 Use the first 30 seconds for your principle and then 60 seconds for a quick story.
 Don't worry about the back story.
 Just jump right to the story's action with minimal context.
-As the saying goes, if you want to tell a story about seeing a bear, start the story the moment before you see the bear.
+As the saying goes, if you want to tell a story about seeing a bear, start the story the moments before you see the bear.